expload/pravda/doc/ref/dotnet/translation.md

 Pravda Translator translates [CIL](https://en.wikipedia.org/wiki/Common_Intermediate_Language) to Pravda bytecode.

 ## How to compile program
-Pravda provides special `expload.dll` file with auxiliary methods for translation from CIL to Pravda bytecode.
+Pravda provides special `Pravda.dll` file with auxiliary methods for translation from CIL to Pravda bytecode.

 This dll file serves **only as meta info** for translator, it __doesn't__ provide any meaningful implementation for these methods.
 Translator just looks at calls of these methods and generates necessary Pravda bytecode.

-You can download `expload.dll` [here](../../../dotnet-tests/resources/expload.dll).
+You can download `Pravda.dll` [here](../../../PravdaDotNet/Pravda.dll).
-Source of this dll can be found [here](../../../dotnet-tests/resources/expload.cs).
+Source of this dll can be found [here](../../../PravdaDotNet/Pravda.cs).

 For full support of all translation features you need also to compile your program with `/debug:portable` option.
 This options will trigger the creation of `your_program.pdb` file that contains various auxiliary information about C# source.